-Scenario 1 resulted in an additional basin load of 25,165 lbs/yr TN.
-Scenario 3 resulted in an additional basin load of 116,074 lbs/yr TN.
+Scenario 1 resulted in an additional basin load of 21,463 lbs/yr TN.
+Scenario 3 resulted in an additional basin load of 84,610 lbs/yr TN.

-While it is unlikely that additional nutrient loading from future populations can be entirely avoided, the results of this analysis provide local governments information on how they can
+While it is unlikely that additional nutrient loading from future populations can be entirely avoided, the results of this analysis provide local governments information on how to mitigate future nitrogen loading by pursuing planning scenarios which prioritize the expansion of centralized sewer services that meet or exceed AWT standards for wastewater effluent.
+Entities with minor or no changes in 2040 loading under Scenarios 1 and 2 already have a high rate of sewering in their jurisdiction.

 This broad analysis is not being used to determine allocated reductions for responsible entities because it does not capture all local considerations and complexities of mixed land use, or current allocation approaches for wastewater.
 In addition, changes in nutrient loading from future population and development are difficult to model because much of it is dependent on the type and location of development, enforcement of local ordinances, future home values, and future social attitudes towards lawn maintenance and waste management.
-There are also complex dynamics associated with new urban development in which loading from human activities is compounded by potential removal or conversion of forest lands or green spaces, which had previously provided natural remediation of atmospheric and soil nutrients, as well as other ecosystem benefits.
+There are also complex dynamics associated with new urban development in which loading from human activities is compounded by potential removal or conversion of forest lands or green spaces, which had previously provided natural remediation of atmospheric and soil nutrients, and other ecosystem benefits.
 However, the results show trends in how loading in the basin might change in the coming decades without comprehensive local and regional planning.